Panels explored why women entrepreneurs are important for global change

 When the Society of Women Engineers at the University of Virginia marked Women Entrepreneurship Week for the second consecutive year on Tuesday evening, it had international help in the planning process.

-UVA’s 2018 Women Entrepreneurship Week forum took the form of two panels ― one composed of international women entrepreneurs and one of local business owners.
+UVA’s 2018 Women Entrepreneurship Week forum took the form of two panels ― one composed of international women entrepreneurs vising Charlottesville as Young Leaders fellows and one of local business owners.
 Panelists such as Melisa Díaz Acuña, co-founder of ME Motivador de Experiencias, came from as far away as Argentina and as nearby as Charlottesville’s Main Street Market, where Phyllis Hunter runs The Spice Diva Emporium.
 Yet, they all communicated in a common language: that of women who know the challenges and rewards of making a business venture work.

-Jean-Charles took the lead in arranging the speakers and planning the evening event, held Oct.
+Jean Charles took the lead in arranging the speakers and planning the evening event, held Oct.
 16 in Olsson Hall.
-The assignment is part of her four-week fellowship with Liz Pyle and Alex Zorychta in the Engineering School’s Business and Entrepreneurship Program.
+The assignment is part of her four-week fellowship with Liz Pyle and Alex Zorychta in the Engineering School’s entrepreneurship and business programs.
 The international panelists are all fellows in the Young Leaders of the Americas Initiative who are also working with local hosts.

 The initiative, abbreviated as YLAI, comes to Charlottesville through the Presidential Precinct, a local nonprofit working to make lifelong investments in emerging leaders worldwide.
 The U.S. Department of State’s Bureau of Educational and Cultural Affairs funds the initiative, which brings 250 promising leaders from Latin America and the Caribbean each year to work with U.S. counterparts.
 The initiative empowers innovative business and social entrepreneurs to build their skills, advance their ideas, and contribute to social and economic development in their communities.